 ICMC programs hold the space between humanity and technology.
 We create new, organic ways of engaging technology that empower learning and human development.

-Most modern research and solutions for the “kids and screens” conundrum begin after the fact, after the screen has been turned on, after the film has been watched and the games have been played.
+Most modern research and solutions for the “kids and screens” conundrum begin after the screen has been turned on, after disturbing films have been watched and violent games have been played.
 This leaves teachers and parents perpetually “behind the tech curve” trying to manage the damage.

-The ICMC approach involves talking to children before screen use even begins, incorporating physical activity and movement, priming the brain for what is going to be on screen and how kids are going to interpret it.
+The ICMC approach involves talking to children before screen use even begins.
+We incorporate physical activity and movement into tech use, priming the brain for what is going to be on screen and how kids are going to interpret it.
 These simple but extraordinary techniques provided by our Screen Smart methodology are the ticket to healthy e-learning and success in the digital age.

 From the ICMC’s inception, we have seen remarkable growth and success in our many arts and education programs.
-The International Children’s Film Festival (ICFF) touring showcase has brought artistically important films to children, schools and families in twenty venues throughout Chicago.
-In 2020 these festivals featured 60 films from 22 countries; more than 600 films were submitted!
+The International Children’s Film Festival (ICFilmFest) touring showcase has brought artistically important films to children, schools and families in twenty venues throughout Chicago.
+In 2022 these festivals featured 80 films from 36 countries; more than 600 films were submitted!

 Our Screen Smart® residencies have helped close the achievement gap for underserved children in dozens of CPS Schools, reaching tens of thousands of students, parents and educators.
 Jennifer Sanks, Assistant Principal of Chalmers School says, “We’ve never seen outcomes like this from an arts or e-learning program and would love to make it available for older grade levels.”